Nativity Fast: Fasting during the afterfeast

 On December 25, the Afterfeast of the Nativity of Christ begins.
 From that day to January 4 (the day before Theophany Eve) is a fast-free period.
 The Eve of the Theophany (January 5) is another strict fast day (paramony).

 Coptic fast

 In the Coptic Orthodox Church, an additional fast is observed on the three days before the beginning of the Nativity Fast, to commemorate the miraculous moving of the mountain of Mukattam (which lies within a suburb of Cairo) at the hands of Saint Simon the Tanner in the year 975, during the rule of the Muslim Fatimid Caliph Al-Muizz Li-Deenillah.

 Armenian fast

 Uniquely, the Armenian Apostolic Church celebrates Nativity on January 6.
 Their Fast of Advent begins after seventh Sunday before Christmas.
 They then observe a Fast of the Nativity for one week prior to the Feast of the Nativity on January 6 (see Armenian Calendar of Saints).

+Eastern Rite Catholics

+The fasting discipline varies somewhat amongst the various sui iuris Eastern Churches in communion with the Holy See, though in general their rules are now less strict than those observed by the Eastern and Oriental Orthodox.
+In modern times within the Byzantine Rite Catholic Church, the fast is largely kept on a voluntary basis with the faithful allowed to determine on their own the degree to which they wish to adhere to the traditional rules.
+However, abstinence from meat remains obligatory on most Fridays during the year.
+Within the Ukrainian Greek Catholic Church "...the Church has moderated the strict fasting rules of the past, leaving the specific practice to the discretion of the faithful.
+However, this does not remove the call to the spirit of sacrifice, repentance, and fasting."
+Currently the only obligatory discipline is abstinence from meat on Wednesdays and Fridays with all other foods being permitted.